-It is the policy of CAG Consultants. to comply with the Workplace (Health, Safety &

-Welfare) Regulations 1992 for any site under its control.
-CAG partners and staff work from home - based offices, but there are occasions when they are responsible for running meetings and other public events.
+It is the policy of CAG Consultants. to comply with the Workplace (Health, Safety & Welfare) Regulations 1992 for any site under its control.
+CAG partners and staff work from home - based offices, but there are occasions when they are responsible for running meetings and other public events in other locations.
 On these occasions the following rules apply: